 How does he feel about UGA heading into his unofficial visit?

 “I still think it is a great school,” Fann said.
 “I would still love to go there if it is for me.
 I’m still trying to see that and find the college that is going to fit me the best.”

 Florida State, South Carolina and Tennessee have worked hard during the last few months to recruit Fann.
 He has been to visit Auburn and South Carolina so far this year.

-The Gamecocks are recruiting him the hardest right now.
+The Gamecocks are recruiting him the hardest now.

 Whatever happened to?

-There’s one thing we didn’t too that great of a job during out post-Signing Day coverage: Update what happened to a few UGA commits and former signees who didn’t wind up in Athens.
+There is one thing we didn’t do that great of a job during our post-Signing Day coverage: update what happened to a few UGA commits and former signees who didn’t wind up in Athens.

 Which schools did those one-time Bulldogs pledges wind up signing with?
-Here’s a quick summation of a few of the major names.
+Here is a quick summation of a few of the major names:

 - WR Elijah Moore: Ole Miss